ibm-cloud-docs/cloud-object-storage/iam/users-serviceids.md

 1. Enter `bluemix iam api-key-update NAME [-n NAME] [-d DESCRIPTION]` in your command prompt, specifying the old name, new name, and new description for the key.
 For example:

 ```
-bluemix iam api-key-update MyCurrentName -n MyNewName -d "the new description of my key"
+bx iam api-key-update MyCurrentName -n MyNewName -d "the new description of my key"
 ```
+{:codeblock}

 ### Deleting an API key